Homeworkify1/Sign-Language-Detection-React-Python-Application/README.md

 # Sign Language Recognization

-## A Senior Computer Science Project by Antoine M. Harb
+## A Senior Computer Science Project by Zaibten

 ## 📌 Project Overview
 Sign Language Recognization is a **sign language recognition application** that provides learning options for the **American Sign Language (ASL)** while also providing transcription into text and speech.
 It aims to bridge communication gaps for the Deaf and Hard of Hearing (DHH) community using **machine learning**, specfically **deep learning**, and **computer vision**.